 Mary Ann Miknevich, MD

-Medical O&P Rehabilitation Advisor
+Rehabilitation Physician Advisor

 Throughout my medical career, I have been dedicated to the care of patients with limb loss/limb difference.
 A lifelong Pittsburgher, I received my MD degree from the University of Pittsburgh in 1980.
 I completed my residency in the specialty of Physical Medicine and Rehabilitation at St. Francis Medical Center and have since dedicated my career to helping patients with a variety of medical conditions return to their maximum level of function.